git-lfs/git-lfs/docs/spec.md

 2. The `remote.{name}.lfsurl` string.
 3. Append `/info/lfs` to the remote URL.
 Only works with HTTPS URLs.

+Git LFS runs two `git config` commands to build up the list of values that it
+uses:

+1. `git config -l -f .gitconfig` - This file is checked into the repository and can set defaults for every user that clones the repository.
+2. `git config -l` - A user's local git configuration can override any settings from `.gitconfig`.

 Here's a sample Git config file with the optional remote and Git LFS configuration options: